ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 - Proof of work
 - proof of work

-### Proof-of-stake {#proof-of-stake}

-The same rules we apply to proof-of-stake are applicable to proof-of-stake.
+The same rules we apply to proof-of-work are applicable to proof-of-stake.

 **Correct usage:**